skrey/yellow-extensions/release/README.md

 To uninstall delete the [plugin files](update.ini).

-## How to create a plugin or theme?

-Create a repository for each plugin/theme.
-The name of your repository should be `yellow-plugin-xyz` or `yellow-theme-xyz`.
-Your code doesn't have to be perfect, but make sure it works in the [developer kit](https://github.com/datenstrom/yellow-developers).
-Then fork the official repository `yellow-plugins` or `yellow-themes`.
-Add your repository to the file `README.md` and send a pull request.

 ## How to release a plugin or theme?

-Increase the version number in your code.
+First increase the version number in your code.
 Then create a software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release` followed by the directory of your repository.
 This will update all necessary files.
 Upload the changes and send a pull request.

 ## How to configure a software release?